reportmate/reportmate-client-win/README.md

-# ReportMate Windows Client
+# ReportMate

 A Windows client that integrates with Cimian and collects comprehensive device data using osquery for enterprise device management and security monitoring.

 ## Overview

-The ReportMate Windows Client is a C# .NET 8 application designed to run as a postflight script after Cimian's managed software update process.
+ReportMate is a C# .NET 8 application designed to run as a postflight script after Cimian's managed software update process.
 It collects detailed device information using osquery and securely transmits it to the ReportMate API, mirroring the MunkiReport/Munki integration pattern.

 ## Directory Structure